nomic-ai/nomic/docs/map_your_text.md

     from datasets import load_dataset

     #Make a dataset with the shape [{'col1': 'val', 'col2': 'val', ...}, etc]
-    #Tip: if you're working with a pandas dataframe
+    #Tip: if you're working with a pandas DataFrame
     #     use pandas.DataFrame.to_dict('records')

     dataset = load_dataset('ag_news')['train']